CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 ###### Lambert shading with barycentric interpolation.
 Two lights are used to better demonstrate the effect
 ![](img/lambert.png)

+## Pipeline Overview (Tile-based)

+* Use `L` to switch between pipelines
+* Concept
+  * Divide-and-conquer technique applied to the pixel array, instead of primitive array
+  * Image is first divided into fix-sized bins.
+Such bins are relatively big in pixel size (e.g. 128x128 px).
+A kernel is launched to examine bounding box overlapping for each primitive against all bins
+    * Each bin maintains a queue of overlapping primitives
+  * Each bin is then divided into smaller sized tiles (e.g. 8x8 px).
+A kernel is launched to further examine bounding box overlapping for each bin for each primitive *in the bin's queue*
+    * Each tile maintains a similar queue
+  * Then a kernel is launched to find exact intersections for each pixel.
+In this case each pixel only needs to examine the primitives in the tile's queue
+* **NOTE**
+  * The lightings are different for the two pipelines to make it easier distinguishing the current pipeline.
+Tile-based render has major lighting coming from top left.
+Scanline render has major lighting coming from top right
+  * LIMITATION: current tile-based implementation imposes limitation that there can be at most 1024 triangles covering each bin at the same time.
+More triangles will result in undefined clipping
+    * Current workaround:
+      * Adjust bin size so that less triangles will cover one single bin
+      * Zoom in more so that triangles get spaced out instead of clutching within several bins
+    * Possible solution: all it needed is a thread-safe, dynamically resizable queue for each bin.
+This is not included in the implementation and hence the limitation.
+Theoretical limitation with such data structure is the memory limit of the hardware
+* Vertex shading: same as scanline
+* Primitive assembly
+  * Assembles triangles from the input vertex list
+  * Initialize various shading property
+  * Flip coordinates to offset coordinate difference in OpenGL
+  * Cache minimum depth.
+This is the minimum depth of the 3 vertices of each triangle
+  * Pre-calculate signed area, and remove backfaces and degenerate faces
+  * Coarse window & scissor clipping.
+Removes those that are completely outside of the clipping box
+* Primitive compaction
+  * A simple stream compaction step to actually remove the marked primitives from previous stage
+* Geometry shader
+  * Same as scanline, with slight change that also calculates bounding box of the newly added geometries
+* Bin rasterizer
+  * Take the primitives as input, each thread is responsible for one single primitive.
+The thread will check coverage with all bins in the image, and push its primitive ID to that bin's coverage list, should there be any overlapping
+* Tile rasterizer
+  * Take the previous coverage list as input.
+Each thread is responsible for one tile, and will check coverage in the bin's list
+* Fine rasterizer
+  * Take the previous coverage list as input.
+Each thread is responsible for one pixel, and will check coverage in the tile's list
+* Fragment shader
+  * Same as scanline.
+Only that it now distinguishes a fragment that isn't overlapping any primitives with one that does
+  * It will directly shade a non-overlapping fragment to black, while shade the "good" fragments with correct lighting

 ## Misc Features
 * Mouse-based interactive camera support
   * Controls